onap/policy-parent/docs/clamp/acm/design-impl/participants/a1pms-participant.rst

 The A1PMS participant receives A1 policy service information from the CLAMP runtime and creates the A1 policy service in A1PMS.
 The participant acts as a wrapper around the A1PMS and creates the policy service.

-Supported message Broker are DMaap and Strimzi-Kafka.
+It supports the message Broker Kafka.

 .. image:: ../../images/participants/a1pms-participant.png